 If you do find out you have ADHD and start on medication, you should speak to your doctor, as these drugs could have an effect on your baby during early fetal development.

-Let’s Look at Commonly Missed ADHD Symptoms in Women
+Let’s Look at Commonly Missed Signs of ADHD in Women

 Wondering if you might have another four-letter diagnosis you didn’t realize?
 Check out these six often-ignored ADHD symptoms in women, and remember: Knowledge is step one.
 If it turns out you could have ADHD, you’ll be able to take control and get the help you may need.

-ADHD Symptom: Waking Up and Falling Asleep is an Endless Challenge
+ADHD Symptom in Women: Waking Up and Falling Asleep is an Endless Challenge

 Do you set 20 alarms and still sleep through them?
 Do you spend the majority of sun-up feeling as sluggish as Squidward?
 Waking up early in the morning is difficult for most, but for those struggling with ADHD, it can be brutal.